 A short history of the DGAC assessment

-Before the arrival of the European regulations for language proficiency each country was able to test (or not!) the level of English of its pilots as it saw fit.
+Before the arrival of European regulations governing language proficiency, each country was able to test the level of English of its pilots as it saw fit.

-A that time the DGAC had three main examinations:
+At that time, the DGAC had three main examinations for French licence-holders:

 - The “Qualification Restreinte de Radiocommunication Internationale” (QRRI) for private pilots